kevinfarrugia/code-splitting-demo/readme.md

 ```

 _This could be possibly be reconfigured to inline a separate CSS file for each route; however I have not tested this myself._

+### Why did you disable SSR?

+I disabled SSR to simplify the demo as ReactDOMServer does not yet support Suspense.
+This could be mitigated using dynamic imports or [Loadable Components](https://github.com/gregberge/loadable-components).

 ## Contributing